cern-eos/eos/doc/configuration/transfer.rst

 .. ::note

-   The **Beryll** version of EOS supports the third-party-copy mechnism in XRootD >=3.3 using the standard **xrdcp --tpc** command.
+   The **Beryl** version of EOS supports the third-party-copy mechnism in XRootD >=3.3 using the standard **xrdcp --tpc** command.

 eos cp